libunamari/faucet-authentication/README.rst

    # ryu-manager --verbose  --ofp-tcp-listen-port 6653 <Location_Path>/ACLSwitch-1/Ryu_Application/controller.py

-The controller must be run in conjunction with the HTTPServer which is in ACLSwitch-1/Ryu_Application.
+The controller must be run in conjunction with the `HTTPServer <https://github.com/Bairdo/ACLSwitch-1/blob/faucet-integration/Ryu_Application/HTTPServer.py>`_ which is in ACLSwitch-1/Ryu_Application.
+This is so that the portal component is able to communicate with the controller component to indicate which users are authenticated/unauthenticated.
 This can be run by:

 .. code:: bash